mattlyons0/Rsync-Snapshot/README.md

   - You will need to boot on a Live CD with access to networking, install rsync and then use it to rsync the files to the desired partition(s) (of course you will have to make the partition(s) first if they don't already exist)
   - Note that you may have to update things like /etc/fstab if disk names have changed or regenerate the bootloader
   - For more details see [Recovering entire systems from backups](http://www.sanitarium.net/golug/rsync_backups_2010.html)
+  - If the server with backups has ssh access to the client, see `--restore`

 ### Additional Resources
   - [Do It Yourself Backup System Using Rsync](http://www.sanitarium.net/golug/rsync_backups_2010.html) - Tons of useful information and what this script is based on